 • Delineate pits and trenches containing metallic and nonmetallic debris

 • Delineate previously excavated and backfilled areas

 • Find subsurface obstacles such as rocks and old foundations

 How it works:

-C2G Environmental Consultants, LLC utilizes a Dual Frequency Ground Penetrating Radar (GPR) to identify and locate metallic and non-metallic objects, old excavations, and subsurface anomalies down to a depth of 18 feet.
+C2G Environmental Consultants, LLC utilizes a Dual Frequency Ground Penetrating Radar (GPR) to identify and locate metallic and non-metallic objects, old excavations, and subsurface anomalies down to a depth of approx. 18 feet.
+Site conditions, geology, etc. will determine how far down the unit can scan.
 The dual frequency antenna GPR utilized by C2G Environmental Consultants, LLC allows us to view both shallow and deep subsurface features with one unit.
 Applications for GPR include, but are not limited to determining depth to bedrock, or locating sink hole threats, buried foundations, buried debris, septic systems, oil & gas tanks, underground utilities, and old excavations.
 GPR also can be utilized in forensic investigations and road inspections.
 While Ground Penetrating Radar does not delineate soil or ground water contamination, it can find potential sources of contamination such as a buried drum or long forgotten tank.

 Photo: GPR being used looking for a rumored connection between a root cellar and a historical mansion.

 Ground Penetrating Radar (also known as Ground Radar, Ground Probing Radar, GPR and Surface Penetrating Radar) provides a non-intrusive and non-destructive method of surveying the Subsurface and Concrete Imaging.
 It is a highly cost effective non-disruptive technique, offering a rapid means of obtaining subsurface from a variety of materials including soil, concrete and asphalt.